 Below are excerpts from King County Executive Dow Constantine’s press release about the Regional Homelessness Authority.

-Crafted by Executive Constantine and Mayor Durkan, legislation now before the King County Council and Seattle City Council establishes the King County Regional Homelessness Authority to oversee policy, funding, and services for people experiencing homelessness countywide.
+Crafted by Executive Constantine and Mayor Durkan, legislation and approved by the King County Council and Seattle City Council establishes the King County Regional Homelessness Authority to oversee policy, funding, and services for people experiencing homelessness countywide.

 The King County Regional Homelessness Authority will focus on unifying and coordinating the homeless response system for Seattle and King County.
 Following a thorough review of the programs and services provided by both the city and county, the scope of the Authority will include coordination of all outreach, diversion, shelter, rapid re-housing, transitional housing and permanent supportive housing services and most of the region’s prevention efforts. …

 King County will dedicate about $55 million in service and administrative funding (based on 2019 annualized program amounts) and $1.8 million to support start-up.
 The City of Seattle will dedicate approximately $73 million for services and administrative funding, and up to $2 million for start-up costs.
 Actual funding will be subject to appropriations through the normal budget process of the respective councils and through a pending decision of the All Home Coordinating Board.

 Funding amounts from King County and Seattle include more than $42 million of federally awarded Continuum of Care funds. …

 The ILA and charter establish a joint agreement to create a new PDA and describes the role, scope, and purpose of the new regional authority: